Střížkov (Prague Metro)

-Střížkov (/cs/) is a Prague Metro station of Line C, located in Střížkov, Prague 9.
-The station was opened on 8 May 2008 as part of the Line C extension from Ládví to Letňany.
-It was designed by Patrik Kotas.
+Střížkov (/cs/) is a Prague Metro station of Line C, located in Střížkov, Prague 9 on the outskirts of the Prosek housing estate.
+Construction began on May 24, 2004, and the station was opened on 8 May 2008 as part of the newest Line C extension (from Ládví to Letňany).
+It was designed by Patrik Kotas, who has designed a number of other transportation structures and vehicles.
+It is one of the most architecturally striking stations in Prague, as well as one of the most expensive.